Superconducting Orbital Magnetoelectric Effect and its Evolution across the Superconductivity Normal Metal Phase Transition

 This magnetization is associated with the current density

-\end{widetext} Here, $\bm{v}_{\nu, \bm{k}}=\partial_{\bm{k}}\xi_{\nu, \bm{k}}$ is the group velocity, $\tau$ is the effective scattering time, $d$ is the dimension, and $f\left(\epsilon\right)=\frac{1}{2}\left(1-\tanh\frac{1}{2}\beta\epsilon\right)$ is the Fermi Dirac distribution function with $k_{\textrm{b}}$ in $\beta^{-1}=k_{\textrm{b}}T$, the Boltzman constant.
+Here, $\int_{\bm{k}}\equiv\int_{\textrm{BZ}}d\bm{k}/\left(2\pi\right)^d$ with $d$ being the dimension, $\tau$ is the effective scattering time, and $f\left(\epsilon\right)$ is the Fermi Dirac distribution function.
+In the derivation of Eq. \ref{magnetization} and \ref{current} we applied the Coulomb gauge so the electric field takes the form $\bm{E}=i\omega\bm{A}$~\cite{Schrieffer}.
 The bulk magnetization derived in Eq. \ref{magnetization} involves both the spin and orbital magnetization, and it is applicable in both the normal metal and the superconductivity region.
 In the normal metal region with zero pairing gap $\Delta_{\nu, \bm{k}}=0$, Eq. \ref{current} is the standard Drude formula to describe the current density under an applied electric field $\bm{E}$, and the current-induced magnetization in Eq. \ref{magnetization} recovers the magnetoelectric susceptibility of a metal~\cite{Moore, Pesin}.
-In the superconductivity region with finite pairing gap $\Delta_{\nu, \bm{k}}$, the first term in both Eq. \ref{magnetization} and \ref{current} approaches zero as the quasiparticle excitations are suppressed by the pairing gap, while the second term that describes the response from condensed Cooper pairs becomes dominant.
-The supercurrent in Eq. \ref{current} arises from the vector gauge field $\bm{A}$, in which the pairing phase gradient has been involved through the gauge transformation $\bm{A}\rightarrow\bm{A}-\frac{\hbar}{2e}\partial_{\bm{r}}\theta$.
-Since the vector gauge potential $\bm{A}$ twists the phase $\theta$ of the pairing condensation, it causes Cooper pairs of net momentum to move~\cite{note1} so that the pairing condensation carries net magnetization.
+In the superconductivity region with finite pairing gap $|\Delta_{\nu, \bm{k}}|$, the first terms in Eq. \ref{magnetization} and \ref{current} describe the net magnetization and the associated current density from the excited quasiparticles.
+As the quasiparticle excitations are suppressed by the pairing gap, the current and magnetization that come from the quasiparticles approach to zero at low temperature.
+The second terms in Eq. \ref{magnetization} and \ref{current} describe the magnetization and supercurrent density from Cooper pairs.
+The supercurrent in Eq. \ref{current} arises from the vector gauge field $\bm{A}$, which twists the phase of pairing condensation.
+The second term in Eq. \ref{magnetization} is the net magnetization of pairing condensation induced by the supercurrent.
+Importantly, as the temperature decreases, the supercurrent and the supercurrent induced magnetization become dominant.

 For the current-induced magnetization described in Eq. \ref{magnetization} and \ref{current}, the vector fields $\bm{E}$ and $\bm{A}$ can further be replaced by the current density $\bm{J}$, which results in the following expression: